Verify Backlinks · FAQ

 What do Filename, Sheet name, and Input Sr. No. mean?

-These fields help you trace every result back to the exact source.
-Filename is the uploaded Excel file name, Sheet name is the worksheet the backlink row came from, and Input Sr. No. is the row identifier used to keep the input order consistent across processing and exports.
+Filename is the uploaded file name.
+Sheet name is the worksheet the backlink row came from.
+Input Sr. No. is the row identifier from your uploaded sheet when that column is available.

 Signals & scoring